Kanamachi (TV series): Plot

 Abhi tried to help find Kotha's mother, who was lost from her when she was a child.
 As the case was related of Kotha's father and the Master was the same, Abhi seems to reach to uncover the truth at an astonishing pace.
-The whole mystery was related to an NGO called Banerji NGO.
-Master tries to scare the three villains by prank calls, which leads to a thought to the Minister that the whole problem of prank was done by Abhi due to suspending him, consequently trying to kill him.
+The whole mystery was related to the Banerji NGO.
+Master tries to scare the three villains by untraceable threat calls, which leads to a thought to the Minister that the whole problem of prank was done by Abhi due to suspending him, consequently trying to kill him.
 But every time he tries to do so, he fails to accomplish because of Abhi's quick-witted talents.
 Eventually Doctor Kamalesh, one of the three villains, was killed by the Minister.
 Furthermore, he killed Jiban Shomaddar (uncle to Kotha), who was the only evidence of the Banerji NGO in Abhi's opinion – later Abhi realizes that that was not the only option.
 Minister's wishes to kill Abhi and Kotha brings an officer Bhashkor in the series, who constantly attempts to do so for in vain.

 Eventually Abhi solves the whole mystery and learns what actually instigated Master to form Team Robinhood.
 Abhi's paternal aunt, Malabika Banerjee, who was the head of the Banerjee-NGO, along with the Minister, the Lawyer (Ramen) and the dead doctor (Kamalesh) was engaged in trafficking.
 Sounak Mitra, Kotha's father, had somehow learnt the truth and so the three had caused ample harassment to him – got him arrested on false charges of molestation, following which Sounak had committed suicide.
 The three had also molested Amrita Das Majumder, a woman working in the NGO.
 Indrajit Roy (Master), who was then an honest police officer was investigating the case but the minister and his troops had even trapped Indrajit and Indrajit was prosecuted.
 But Indrajit somehow escaped death and formed team Robinhood in order to punish the Minister and help the common masses.
-Later we come to know that Master is Abhi's real father and Abinash Mukherjee had adopted him.
+Later we come to know that Master is Abhi's real father and Abinash Mukherjee had saved him before Master's (Back then Indrajeet) house was burned down and adopted him as his own son.

-After completing the investigation, Abhi vows to punish the actual criminals and give justice to Master.
-Therefore, he has the team arrested.
-The whole team gets angry with Abhi and calls him a betrayer.
-But at the end, the Minister and Ramen get punished.
-Leela, Kotha's mother, who, after her husband's death, had been forced to take up prostitution, shoots the Minister to death.
-At the end, Abhi introduces Kotha to her mother.